telerik/ajax-docs/api/server/Telerik.Web.UI/RadPanelBar.md

                     instance of the panel item).The OnClientItemClicking event can be cancelled.
 To do so, return False from the event handler.

-###  OnClientItemClicked `String`
+###  OnClientItemCollapse `String`

-Gets or sets a value indicating the client-side event handler that is called
+Gets or sets a value indicating the client-side event handler that is called when
-            after a panel item is clicked.
+            a group of child items collapses.

 #### Remarks
-This event is similar to OnClientItemFocus but fires only on
-                mouse click.If specified, the OnClientItemClicked client-side event handler is called after a panel item is clicked upon.
+If specified, the OnClientItemClose client-side event
+                handler is called when a group of child items closes.
 Two parameters are passed to the handler:sender, the panelbar client object;eventArgs with one property, Item (the instance of the panel item).This event cannot be cancelled.

+###  OnClientItemExpand `String`

+Gets or sets a value indicating the client-side event handler that is called when
+            a group of child items expands.

 ###  OnClientItemFocus `String`